CIRSS/cs598-data-curation/syllabus.md

 * **Module Quizzes**.
 Each module concludes with a graded quiz to help ensure you understood that module's content.
 You will be allowed only three attempts for each quiz.
 * **Assignments**.
 There are four assignments for you to complete in this course.
 Assignments are delivered via the PrairieLearn system.
 * **Final Exam**.
 The course concludes with a comprehensive final exam.
 * **Participation**.
-Student participation will be based on engagement via Campuswire.
+Student participation will be based on engagement via Campuswire and office hours.
 * **Extra Credit**.
 At least two extra credit opportunities will be available worth approximately 3% of the final grade.